Endocrine Disorders: Signs, Causes, and Modern Treatments

 • Skin Changes: Conditions like Cushing's syndrome can cause skin thinning and easy bruising.

-Diagnosing Endocrine Disorders
+How are Endocrine Disorders Diagnosed?

 Diagnosing endocrine disorders typically involves a combination of medical history, physical examination, and laboratory tests.
 Some standard diagnostic methods include: